4th Sunday of Easter

 I have found today’s gospel speaking very directly to me.

 So I decided to share these thoughts with you today.
-And by the way, I don’t think I have ever before done this so explicitly.
+So, this homily is a bit personal to me.

 1. Listen, and Speak Thoughtfully